 In the interest of providing readers of this report with information regarding Syncrude, including management’s assessment of Syncrude’s future technologies, reclamation, emissions and production levels and Syncrude operations, certain statements and graphs throughout this sustainability report contain forward-looking information and forward-looking statements (collectively referred to as “forward-looking statements”) under applicable securities law.
 Forward-looking statements are typically identified by words such as “anticipate”, “expect”, “believe”, “plan”, “intend”, “will”, “aim”, “goal”, “could”, “target” or similar words suggesting future outcomes.

-Forward-looking statements in this report include, but are not limited to, statements and graphs with respect to: Syncrude’s Vision and Values, and goals; future expectations and goals regarding reclamation, tailings management, water use, Aboriginal relations, air emissions, greenhouse gas reductions; regulatory and government relations, profitability and sustainable development; plans for reclamation activities and monitoring, including the anticipated timing for completion of reclamation projects; estimated cost savings and reductions in land disturbance as a result of reducing the thickness of soil capping on reclaimed land; tailings management technologies under development and the anticipated uses and benefits thereof; processes and technologies being identified and implemented to reduce net water use from the Athabasca River and potential benefits thereof; plans for a pilot-scale plant for treating tailings water using petroleum coke; research underway to identify air emissions reduction strategies; energy demand; the target for 2016 energy intensity; expectations relating to labour supply and demand; expectations relating to the Mildred Lake Mine Replacement Project; expectations regarding the Mildred Lake Extension project; goals for coker reliability; and expected cost savings from efforts to extend truck tire life.
+Forward-looking statements in this report include, but are not limited to, statements and graphs with respect to: Syncrude’s Vision and Values, and goals; future expectations and goals regarding reclamation, tailings management, water use, Aboriginal relations, air emissions, greenhouse gas reductions; regulatory and government relations, profitability and sustainable development; plans for reclamation activities and monitoring, including the anticipated timing for completion of reclamation projects; estimated cost savings and reductions in land disturbance as a result of reducing the thickness of soil capping on reclaimed land; tailings management technologies under development and the anticipated uses and benefits thereof; processes and technologies being identified and implemented to reduce net water use from the Athabasca River and potential benefits thereof; plans for a pilot-scale plant for treating tailings water using petroleum coke; research underway to identify air emissions reduction strategies; energy demand; the target for 2017 energy intensity; expectations relating to labour supply and demand; and expectations regarding the Mildred Lake Extension project.

 The factors or assumptions on which the forward-looking statements are based include, but are not limited to: the successful and timely implementation of capital projects; Syncrude’s spending plans; the ability to obtain regulatory and Syncrude joint venture owner approval; the continuation of assumed tax, royalty and other legislative and regulatory regimes; commodity prices; capital efficiencies and cost savings; future production rates; the sufficiency of budgeted capital expenditures in carrying out planned activities; the availability and cost of labour and services; and the success of the technologies and initiatives under development.